 aEAM (Accelerated Enterprise Asset Management) achieves 2X to 4X improvements to asset utilization, throughput, and speed compared with typical asset management solutions.
 You can now launch twice as fast getting results in 30 to 60 days!
 Great projects have great potential and get key constituents on board to drive the change with the knowledge and…

-Metrics are very important to success.
+Asset Management Metrics are very important to success.
 I won’t say the most important though, because a number without a narrative that gives it meaning, relevance, and value might as well not exist.
 It won’t produce any change in direction or focus.
-If you don’t have a purpose, by definition they aren’t complete They are likely a…
+If you don’t have a purpose, by definition they aren’t complete They are…

 Asset-Intensive operations have their own set of unique challenges when considering how they will be transformed for speed and cost competitiveness post-Covid-19. aEAM is looking like an answer to CEOs who, emboldened by the initial adoption of collaboration tools made necessary by Covid-19, intend to accelerate broader changes required to drive speed and efficiency into…